hyphacoop/remote/index.md

 [Add these dates to your calendar.](events.ics)

 ### 30 min 1-on-1s
-_Answer questions about remote work_
+_Get answers to your questions about remote work_

-We are offering free 30 minute 1-on-1s to help strategize/address specific questions you have on transitioning to remote work, just email us at [hello@hypha.coop](mailto:hello@hypha.coop) to set up a time.
+We are offering free 30 minute 1-on-1s to help strategize/address specific questions you have on transitioning to remote work.
+Just email us at [hello@hypha.coop](mailto:hello@hypha.coop) to set up a time.

 ### Jitsi Videoconferencing
 _Use of our hosted videoconferencing infrastructure_